Is Voter Fraud Real? – The Voter Fraud Facts and Myths

 America runs on confidence, so it is important for all citizens to accept our real voter problems, care about the potential ones, and all support free and fair elections.

 Below we look at known voter fraud, assumed voter fraud, and the different types of voter fraud and suppression to find out if your vote counts.
 We all want to know if voter fraud is real, if the election is rigged on a local, state, or federal level for local, state, or federal races.
 (See how voting works for more on all the races being run in a given election).

-Will the U.S. Presidential Election Be Rigged?.
-This video discusses many aspects of the “is or isn’t the election rigged” discussion.
-It essentially mirrors all the points on this page.
+Does the U.S. have a voter fraud problem?.
+The election wasn’t rigged, but voter fraud and suppression do occur.
+However, if we overreact we could be restricting voting rights and free and open elections (the foundation a of democracy).
 Small scale grey-area fraud and suppression happen.
 Wide-spread dead people and illegal immigrant voting are far less likely.
 It isn’t known for sure if it happens; it’s just speculated.
 Stealing a Presidential election is near impossible due to the way the electoral system works, but that isn’t an excuse not to be vigilant.

 FACT: A comprehensive 2014 study published in The Washington Post found 31 credible instances of impersonation fraud from 2000 to 2014, out of more than 1 billion ballots cast.
 The most damaging example involved as many as 24 voters in Brooklyn who tried to vote under assumed names.
 There are almost no elections in which 24 votes make a significant difference, especially at the federal level.
 In-person voter fraud is highly unlikely to affect the integrity of elections.